hyperhq/hyperd/README.md

 Found a bug, want to suggest a feature, or have a question?
 [File an issue](https://github.com/hyperhq/hyper/issues), or email <bug@hyper.sh>.
-When reporting a bug, please include which version of hyper you are running, as shown by `hyper --version`.
+When reporting a bug, please include which version of hyper you are running, as shown by `hyperctl --version`.

 * Twitter: [@hyper_sh](https://twitter.com/hyper_sh)
 * Blog: [https://hyper.sh/blog.html](https://hyper.sh/blog.html)